JiyaadB/LFG/README.md

 TikTok-style bottom nav — Home, Indie Dev, Profile, Store — fades out when you're not touching the screen, fades back in the moment you are.
 Status

 🚧 Early prototype.
 The swipe mechanics, full auth flow (login/sign-up/forgot password/email verification/onboarding), and all four core tabs are built and clickable end-to-end against mock game data.
-No real backend yet — see Roadmap.
+No real backend yet

-Show Image	Show Image	Show Image
-Tech stack

-Right now: a single dependency-free HTML/CSS/JS prototype — no build step, no framework, runs by opening the file in a browser.
-That was a deliberate call for v1, to move fast and get every screen clickable before committing to an architecture.

-Where this is headed:

-Frontend: React, rebuilt from this prototype once the design's locked in.
-Backend: real accounts + database (Supabase/Firebase, TBD) so wishlists and profiles sync across devices.
-Native app: the same React codebase wrapped with Capacitor to ship as an installable iOS/Android app — one codebase, three surfaces, all hitting the same backend, which is what makes your data follow you the way it does on apps like TikTok.
-Roadmap
- Real authentication & accounts
- Real game database + trailer/reviewer links (currently placeholders) TikTok-style video feed of game content
- Deeper indie developer submission pipeline Friend-finding / social layer around reviews
- React rebuild + Capacitor wrap for iOS/Android Running the prototype

-No install needed — open lfg.html in any browser.
-It's a single self-contained file.